 The use of ice or heat can have incredible benefits for musculoskeletal pain and injury recovery.

 Ice is a vasoconstrictor.
-This means that it causes blood vessels and constrict or become a smaller When the body experiences an injury inflammatory chemicals are released a swelling occurs.
-Ice controls and decreases the amount of inflammatory chemicals and swelling.
+This means that it causes blood vessels to constrict or become smaller.
+When the body experiences an injury, inflammatory chemicals are released and swelling occurs.
+Ice controls and decreases the number of inflammatory chemicals and swelling.
 This in turn can increase injury recovery times.
-Ice also helps to block nerve conduction and also helps to block pain.
+Ice also helps to block nerve conduction which helps to block pain.

 Heat is a vasodilator.
-This means that it causes blood vessels and arteries to dilate or become a larger.
-This increases circulation into tissues like muscles ligaments which in turn gets nutrients into circulation and promotes healing of soft tissue and blood vessel relaxation.
+This means that it causes blood vessels and arteries to dilate or become larger.
+This increases circulation into tissues like muscle and ligaments, which in turn gets nutrients into circulation and promotes healing of soft tissue and blood vessel relaxation.

-- Spinal injury from a car accident in Raleigh, falls, sprains and strains, sports injuries, whiplash injuries.
+- Spinal injury from a car accident, falls, sprains and strains, sports injuries, whiplash injuries.

 - Muscle soreness or fatigue from sitting at the office desk all day.